 Links to other great McCloud resources.

 This website is by no means meant to be a complete compendium of the McCloud River Railroad and McCloud Railway.
 There are more complete sites available on the internet, you will find them listed in the “Interchange” section.
 Also I am by no means the most experienced, knowledgeable, or experienced person when it comes to this railroad.
 I have visited it a handful of times and ridden it just once.
-But having spent a lot of time in, on and around Mount Shasta as a child, when I later learned more of this railroad as an adult, fifteen years ago, I immediately became enamored with it.
+But having spent a lot of time in, on and around Mount Shasta as a child, when I later learned more of this railroad as an adult,in 1992 right when it changed over to the McCloud Railway, I immediately became enamored with it.
 Nothing in the intervening course of time has dulled that affection.

 This to me is the McCloud River Railroad.
 Nearly one hundred miles of well rusted light weight rail, rough hewn ties reeking of creosote and mounds of red lava ballast, stretching as far as the eye can see, completely empty.
 In years passed, these rails near Burney might have seen daily service, of late they have seen weekly service, if that and now, they have been lifted and removed entirely.
 But for me and my memories of running up and down this quiet stretches of empty tracks with the enthusiasm of a kid…..this will always be McCloud.

 This picture was taken on the road between the Bartle junction and Hambone.
 Looking south west into McCloud River basin.
 Active log cutting has been going on in this area for a hundred years, and yet with proper management you can see such activities, have not have a debilitating effect on this environment.
 Somewhere in the middle of those all those trees is the railroad between Bartle and McCloud.

 All photo’s, unless otherwise noted, are credited to Craig Nolan, Please E-mail for permission before use